Summary: in this tutorial, we will introduce you to a PostgreSQL sample database that you can use for learning and practice PostgreSQL.

 - film_category- stores the relationships between films and categories.

-- store – contains the stores data including manager staff and address.
+- store – contains the store data including manager staff and address.

 - inventory – stores inventory data.